-- Turns off the cell - Removes power from the control-amplifier power transistors - Shuts down the Reference 3000 USB removing the system from the Windows® Device Manager. - Turns on the EMERGENCY SHUTDOWN LED
+- Turns off the cell - Removes power from the control amplifier power transistors - Shuts down the Reference 3000 USB removing the system from the Window's Device Manager. - Turns on the Emergency Shutdown LED

-Gamry does not recommend using the EMERGENCY SHUTDOWN in non-emergency situations.
-Any data that have already been collected in an experiment can be lost.
+Gamry does not recommend using the Emergency Shutdown in non-emergency situations.
+Any data that has already been collected in an experiment can be lost.

 The button has a mechanical reset.
-It only resets when you turn it one-half turn clockwise.
-Reset does not turn the cell switch back on.
-It turns off the EMERGENCY SHUTDOWN LED and repowers the control amplifier.
+It only resets when the user turns it one-half turn clockwise.
+Reset will not turn the cell switch back on.
+It will turn off the Emergency Shutdown LED and repower the control amp.

-Warning: Emergency Shutdown only prevents current flow from the cell into the Reference 30k Booster.
-It does not prevent current flow caused by short circuits within the cell or in the cell cables.
+Emergency Shutdown only prevents current flow from the cell into the Reference 30k Booster.
+It will not prevent current flow caused by short circuits within the cell or in the cell cabling.
 For this reason, it does not replace safety precautions against explosion, fire, or chemical spills in the cell.

 Note that a Reference 3000/Reference 30k Booster system in Shutdown mode disappears from the Window's Device Manger.
-It therefore does not appear as a device in Gamry's Framework.
-When you reset the EMERGENCY SHUTDOWN control, the device should reappear in Windows[®] after a few seconds.
+It therefore will not appear as a device in Gamry's Framework.
+When you reset the Emergency Shutdown control, the device should reappear in Windows after a few seconds.

-Front-panel Connectors
+Front Panel Connectors